lizhanmit/learning-notes/spark-note/spark-note.md

 #### Coalesce

 - Coalesce is fast in certain situations because it minimizes data movement.
-- **No shuffle.** Merge partitions on the same node into one partition.
+- Merge partitions on the same node into one partition.
 - Coalesce changes the number of nodes by moving data from some partitions to existing partitions.
 This algorithm obviously **cannot increase** the number of partitions.
   - For example, `numbersDf.rdd.partitions.size` is 4.
 Even if you use `numbersDf.coalesce(6)`, it is still 4 rather than 6.
 - **Avoids a full data shuffle.**